 One waiting list

 All transplantation centers within the member states of Eurotransplant have access to the central computer database.
 In this database, the transplantation centers enter the general and medical information of their recipients along with the recipient profile and the donor profile.
 These profiles contain the characteristics of patients and donors.
 This is the basic principle of making the best match possible given the circumstances.
 When the information is entered into the central database, the patient is put on the (inter)national waiting list.
 At that point, the waiting time starts.
-The waiting time for kidney patients starts on the date of the first dialysis.

 Making the match